Mira-cs/terminal_application/README.md

 #### Link to my Trello board:
 #### https://trello.com/b/aIu5ZHc6/terminal-application-ip
 ### Feature 1: May 5th - May 8th
 **Giving user an opportunity to choose a topic from three available:**
-As I explained earlier, the quiz will give the user an opportunity to choose a topic for the quiz.
-To do so, I had to come up with three topics and questions for each.I used Excel to write down all the questions,options, hints and correct answers.
+The quiz will give the user an opportunity to choose a topic for the quiz.
+To do so, I had to come up with three topics and 9 questions for each.I used Excel to write down all the questions,options, hints and correct answers.
 Then I exported it into a CSV files.CSV files are then added to the same folder as the quiz.py file.
 Every file is opened and iterated over, creating lists and dictionaries inside them."Valid_options" variable is created.
 It contains strings reprenseting the options users can choose from (topics) and in case of invalid input, an Error message will be displayed.

 **Checklist:**
 1) Creating three CSV files (movies,art,literature) with questions, options, correct answers and hints in them